 How can a dermatologist treat dandruff?

-While most cases of dandruff respond well to dandruff shampoo, Dr. Booth can provide additional treatments when this isn’t enough.
+While most cases of dandruff respond well to dandruff shampoo, dermatology providers can provide additional treatments when this isn’t enough.
 This is especially the case if your dandruff is due to seborrheic dermatitis, psoriasis, fungal infections, or eczema.

 What is alopecia?

 Alopecia simply means hair loss, either partial or complete.
 It has various causes and can usually be improved.
 If treatments to return hair follicles to the growth phase don’t work, Dr. Shah also offers hair transplantation for his patients.